Inn (river): Etymology

 The name Inn is derived from the old Celtic words en and enios, meaning water.
 In a document of 1338, the river was named Wasser (German for water).
 The first written mention from the years 105 to 109 (Publii Corneli Taciti historiarium liber tertius) reads: "...
 Sextilius Felix... ad occupandam ripam Aeni fluminis, quod Raetos Noricosque interfluit, missus..." ("...
 Sextilius Felix was sent to capture the banks of the Inn, which flows between the Rhaetian people and the Noric people.")
 The river is also mentioned by other authors of the Roman Empire as Ainos (Greek) or Aenus (Latin).
 In medieval Latin it was written as Enus or Oenus.
 The change in the old Bavarian language from e to i turned Enus to In.
-Until the 17th century, it was written like this or Yn, but also Ihn or Yhn.
+Until the 17th century, it was written In or Yn, but also Ihn or Yhn.
 The double-n appeared only in the 16th century, for example in the Tyrolian Landreim of 1557, and since the 18th century this spelling and pronunciation with a short vowel has been customary.

 The mentions in Roman times refer to the lower course.
 The Tyrolean section was first called Aenus by Venantius Fortunatus in the 6th century.
-The name Engadin and the Romansh name En indicate that the upper reaches of the river have always been called this way.
+The name Engadin and the Romansh name En indicate that the upper reaches of the river have long been called this way.
 Even though it was occasionally believed that the Inn originated near the Adige at the Reschen Pass, since the 16th century at the latest the origin has been seen uniformly in the area of the lakes at the Maloja Pass.

 A connection may exist between the name Inn and the name of the French river Ain.